jerickjoe111/launch-school/RB130/01_blocks/lesson_notes.md

 ### g.
 Symbol to proc

+__When applied to an argument object for a method, a lone & causes ruby to try to convert that object to a block.
+If that object is a proc, the conversion happens automatically, just as shown above.
+If the object is not a proc, then & attempts to call the #to_proc method on the object first.
+Used with symbols, e.g., &:to_s, Ruby creates a proc that calls the #to_s method on a passed object, and then converts that proc to a block.
+This is the "symbol to proc" operation (though perhaps it should be called "symbol to block").__

 If we want to invoke a method on each element in a collection, we can use the shortcut:
 ```ruby
 collection_object.iterator_method(&:symbol_name_for_method_to_be_invoked_on_each_element)